translate/terminator/docs/users/getting_started.rst

 concept-centric way, allowing several terms for each concept, even for the same language.

 Export
 ======

 Export to TBX
 -------------

-Terminator is capable of exporting to a subset of the ISO 30042 TermBase eXchange (TBX) standard.
+Terminator can export to a subset of the ISO 30042 TermBase eXchange (TBX) standard.
 See :ref:`tbx-conformance` for more details.

 Import
 ======